salihalammari/mimmarketplace/README.md

 - ✅ Store applications in Supabase PostgreSQL database
 - ✅ RESTful API for managing applications
 - ✅ Webhook endpoint for Webflow form submissions
+- ✅ CORS enabled for all platforms (accessible from anywhere)
-- ✅ Ready for Render deployment
+- ✅ Ready for Render deployment with automatic migrations

 ## Tech Stack